pubpub/pubpub/workers/tasks/import/bulk/README.md

 ```

 The thing to note here is `../images` is the relative path from `my-first-post.md`, rather than from `config.pubpub.yaml`.

+If a path under `resolve` does not lead to a file or directory, it will throw an error.
+You can silence the error and press onward with the import by specifying the `ignoreIfMissing: true` option under the path.

 ## Attributes